NHAS/reverse_ssh/README.md

 Want to use SSH for reverse shells?
 Now you can.

 - Manage and connect to reverse shells with native SSH syntax
-- Dynamic, local and remote forwarding with simple jumphost syntax
+- Dynamic, local and remote forwarding
-- Native SCP implementation for retrieving files from your targets
+- Native SCP and SFTP implementations for retrieving files from your targets
-- Full windows shell even if the host is not supported by ConPty
+- Full windows shell
 - Mutual client & server authentication to create high trust control channels
 And more!